 Snackin’ Place 3D Print

 This statue was one of my absolute favorites in Disneyland.
-The beauty in a sign crafted for a churro and lemonade stand is what made Disneyland so special.
-Critter Country was home to so many wonderful wooden sculptures that enthralled me since I was a kid.
-With the removal of Splash Mountain, I decided to take a lot of photos and remake some of these wonderful artworks for myself.
+The charm of a beautifully crafted sign for a churro stand is exactly what made Disneyland so special to me.
+Critter Country was filled with wooden sculptures that captivated me since childhood.
+With the removal of Splash Mountain, I decided to take plenty of photos and recreate some of these wonderful pieces for myself.

-This was my very first model that I printed using resin.
-I had bought a printer for cheap on Facebook Marketplace and was eager to put it to work.
-Since the buildplate was meant for miniatures, I wasn’t able to scale up until about a year later.
-When I did make future prints of this model, I really got to have fun adding detail within the painting process.
-I absolutely love dry brushing and emulating wooden carvings.
-The bigger the model got, the more detail I could add.
+This was the very first model I printed using resin.
+I had picked up a printer for a great deal on Facebook Marketplace and was eager to put it to work.
+Since the build plate was designed for miniatures, I wasn’t able to scale up until about a year later.
+When I did make larger prints of this model, I had a lot of fun adding detail during the painting process.
+I absolutely love dry brushing and replicating the look of wooden carvings and the bigger the model, the more detail I could include.

 Third Iteration (A commission for a fan, 5” tall)